bdgwallet/bdkmanager-swift/README.md

 let bdkManager = BDKManager.init(descriptor: descriptor, network: network, syncSource: syncSource, database: database)
 ```

-## Usage
+## Example

-Here's a basic but complete example of creating a SwiftUI app where the bdkManager is an @ObservedObject, which enables the ContentView to automatically update depending on the syncState:
+A working SwiftUI example app is included in the repo.
+It has very basic functionality of showing the balance for a descriptor address.
+In this case the bdkManager is an @ObservedObject, which enables the WalletView to automatically update depending on bdkManager.syncState.
+The two files required:

 **WalletApp.swift**
 ```swift